"Oh no! Something has gone wrong" on Kali - How I Fixed It

 nmcli dev wifi

-Identify the network you want to connect to.
+Identify the network you want to connect to from the list.

 nmcli dev status